Anemolo/Links-I-Love/README.md

 ## Other Topics
 - [Create a garden, not a block](https://joelhooks.com/digital-garden) - Focus on curation, not sorting.
+- [Remote Working](https://joelhooks.com/remote-work) - Over comunicate when you are working remote.
+Check in with people, talk about what you are doing.
+Fking comunicate, and give context to what you say.
 # More List of links I love
 - [Matt's Graphic-Resources] - Game/gaphics.
 Lot's of old and broken links, lot's of amazing links